 May to July 2019 Itineraries:

-May 18, 2019 - Springtime Has Sprung Spring is a time for new beginnings, for regrowth, for regeneration, for rebirth from the seemingly lifeless quietude and chill of winter.
+June 15, 2019 - Springtime Moves Into Summer A time for new beginnings, for regrowth, for regeneration, for enjoyment of the warm outdoors after the seemingly lifeless quietude and chill of winter and the dampness of Spring.
 Join Michelle in the morning for a rejuvenating and invigorating morning yoga asana practice to invigorate the entire body with attention to strengthening our legs and spine, starting at 9am sharp.
 This practice will awaken and refresh body and soul, filled with moments of challenge and serenity, too.
 Follow this with a fresh, filling and healthy vegetarian meal of hearty soup or vegetable stew, bread, spring greens and vegetables such as asparagus and arugula, plus dessert.

 Our hike will be to the top of Smith’s Pyramid (elev.
 1,198ft) a familiar, and very steep dimple of a hill that rises from the valley floor carved out by the Westfield River, near the Chesterfield Gorge.
 Smith’s Pyramid can be seen from Michelle’s home, as well as the center of West Chesterfield and the Westfield River Bridge, and along Ireland Street from South Worthington.
 It’s covered in 75-100 year old secondary growth of white pines, mountain laurel, birch and hemlock.
 Spring wildflowers such as trillium, lady slipper, mayflower, trout lily, cowslip, meadowsweet, and various ferns carpet the forest floor along our way.
 We’ll walk along some rolling and steep paths directly from Michelle’s house to the top of the Pyramid, alongside cliff faces covered in a variety of diverse lichens, and poke our nose into rocky crevasses and scramble over boulders and downed logs.
 At the summit, we’ll sit for a bit and experience a guided meditation with the intention of fostering our own integration with and connection to the planet.
 Challenge: gentle/moderate.
 This hike is approximately 2 miles, and will be steep in places.